 Preheat the oven to 250ºF.

 In a medium saucepan, melt the butter over medium heat.
 Stir in the brown sugar, corn syrup and salt.
-Bring to a boil over high heat, stirring constantly, and then let it boil without stirring for 5 minutes.
+Bring to a boil over medium-high heat, stirring constantly, and then let it boil without stirring for 5 minutes.

 Remove the pan from the heat and stir in the baking soda and vanilla.
 Gradually pour the hot caramel over the popcorn, stirring well until well-coated.